Best TV shows to watch on Amazon Prime Video UK

 Bob’s Burgers

-Whereas initially critics had a combined response to animated sitcom Bob’s Burgers, over the course of its ten season run the sequence has hit a stride and earned some lofty reward, ceaselessly touted as among the best comedies on tv proper now.
+Whereas initially critics had a combined response to animated sitcom Bob’s Burgers, over the course of its ten season run the sequence has hit a stride and earned some lofty reward, often touted as the most effective comedies on tv proper now.
 The sequence follows the Belcher household as they run a small burger restaurant and sort out the issues that life throws at them alongside the way in which.
 Watch on Amazon Prime Video

 Justified